Paleontologist on stamps and other philately related items

 Sir Nicholas John Shackleton was a British geologist and climatologist who specialised in the Quaternary Period.
 He was the son of the distinguished field geologist Robert Millner Shackleton and great-nephew of the explorer Ernest Shackleton.

-In 1967 Cambridge awarded him a PhD degree, for his thesis
+Cambridge awarded him a PhD degree, for his thesis entitled 'The

-entitled 'The Measurement of Paleotemperatures in the Quaternary Era'.
+Measurement of Paleotemperatures in the Quaternary Era'.
+Shackleton was

-Shackleton was a key figure in the field of palaeoceanography, publishing
+a key figure in the field of palaeoceanography, publishing over two

 spectrometry to determine changes in climate as recorded in the oxygen

-evidence that the Earth's last magnetic field reversal was 780,000 years
+also found evidence that the Earth's last magnetic field reversal was

 Shackleton became known, in 1976, with the publication of his paper, with James Hays and John Imbrie, in Science entitled 'Variations in the Earth's orbit: Pacemaker of the ice ages'.Using ocean sediment cores, the researchers demonstrated that oscillations in climate over the past few million years could be correlated with variations in the orbital and positional relationship between the Earth and the Sun.